 This law requires that all colleges and universities (both public and private) participating in federal student aid programs afford sexual assault victims certain basic rights.

 It also requires the school to notify victims of their option to report their assault to the proper law enforcement authorities.
 Complaints about schools that have failed to comply with this law should be made with the U.S. Department of Education.

-Title IX of the Education Amendments of 1972 (“Title IX”), 20 U.S.C. §1681 et seq., is a Federal civil rights law that prohibits discrimination on the basis of sex in education programs and activities.
-All public and private elementary and secondary schools, school districts, colleges, and universities (hereinafter “schools”) receiving any Federal funds must comply with Title IX.
-Under Title IX, discrimination on the basis of sex can include sexual harassment or sexual violence, such as rape, sexual assault, sexual battery, and sexual coercion.
+Title IX of the Education Amendments of 1972 (“Title IX”), 20 U.S.C. §1681 et seq., is a federal civil rights law that prohibits discrimination on the basis of sex in education programs and activities.
+All public and private elementary and secondary schools, school districts, colleges, and universities receiving any Federal funds must comply with Title IX.
+Under Title IX, discrimination on the basis of sex includes sexual harassment or sexual violence, such as rape, sexual assault, sexual battery, and sexual coercion.
 [U.S Dept. of Education, OCR]

-For more information on Title IX, and if you want to learn more about your rights, if you believe that a school district, college, or university is violating Federal law, you may contact the U.S. Department of Education, Office for Civil Rights, at (800) 421-3481 or email@example.com.
+For more information on Title IX, if you want to learn more about these rights, if you believe that a school district, college, or university is violating federal law, contact the U.S. Department of Education Office for Civil Rights (OCR), at (800) 421-3481 or email@example.com.

-Consistent with the requirements of Title IX of the Education Amendments of 1972 and the regulations adopted under that law, the Evergreen State College has designated the individual below as the Campus Title IX Coordinator, responsible for coordinating Evergreen's Title IX compliance: Paul Gallegos: Ph.
-360-867-6368 Email: firstname.lastname@example.org
+Consistent with the requirements of Title IX of the Education Amendments of 1972 and the regulations adopted under that law, The Evergreen State College has designated a Title IX Coordinator, responsible for coordinating Evergreen's Title IX compliance.
+The Title IX coordinator is available at 360-867-5224 or at firstname.lastname@example.org